bespokewd1/BespokeAgency/src/content/blog/wordpress-has-officially-banned-wp-engine-affecting-millions-of-websites.md

 ---
 title: WordPress has officially banned WP Engine, affecting millions of websites
 url: WordPress has officially banned WP Engine, affecting millions of websites
-description: WordPress has officially banned WP Engine, affecting millions of websites
+description: WordPress has officially banned WP Engine, impacting millions of websites and raising critical questions about the future of website hosting and management for users reliant on WP Engine's services.
 author: Bespoke Web Design Team
 date: 2024-09-29T15:29:00.000Z
 tags: